mrabasto/programming-fundamentals/Data & Operators/Lesson-2.md

 ## TL; DR
 **Identifier Names** in programming were descriptive names given to items or values to make the code more meaningful to us programmers.
-Similar to how *labels* works.
+Similar to how *label* works.
 Kaya bago ka magselos, check mo muna kung may **Identifier Name** kayo. (gets mo?
 Identifier Name ta's Label? k bye.).

 ## Overview
 Within programming a variety of items are given descriptive names to make the code more meaningful to us as humans.
 These names are called **“Identifier Names”**.
 Constants, variables, type definitions, functions, etc. when declared or defined are identified by a name.
 These names follow a set of rules that are imposed by: